Yung Libro sa Napanood Ko: Production

 Yung Libro sa Napanood Ko was produced under Viva Communications.
 It was directed, written, and produced by actress Bela Padilla, who also stars in her own film along with Korean actor Yoo Min-Gon.
-Padilla, an avid k-drama enthusiast herself, was inspired to create a film which has "no contravida (antagonist) but addresses mental health issues" after watching the Korean television series Because This Is My First Life.
-Aside from the romantic storyline between the two lead characters, he plight of Overseas Filipino Workers was also tackled in the film through Lorna Tolentino, who plays the role of Lisa's mother.
+Padilla, an avid K-drama enthusiast herself, was inspired to create a film which has "no contravida (antagonist) but addresses mental health issues" after watching the Korean television series Because This Is My First Life.
+Aside from the romantic storyline between the two lead characters, the plight of overseas Filipino Workers was also tackled in the film through Lorna Tolentino, who plays the role of Lisa's mother.

 A significant part of the film was shot and set in South Korea, while a portion of it was shot in the Philippines.
 Principal photography for the film began in October 2022.

 Release

 Yung Libro sa Napanood Ko screened in cinemas in the Philippines as one of the eight official entries of the 2023 Metro Manila Summer Film Festival which began on April 8, 2023.